 The ACE Staff Awards are annual awards to celebrate and recognise the achievements of staff across the council.
-The awards are open to all staff across the council.
-They are an opportunity to recognise and celebrate individuals and teams who have gone the extra mile in providing outstanding service and truly living the council's values: The Rochdale Way.
+The awards are open to all staff employed by the council.
+They're an opportunity to recognise and celebrate individuals and teams who provide outstanding service and truly live the council's values: The Rochdale Way.

 How to nominate

-We'd like you as residents, partners, councillors, staff and users of our services to nominate individuals or teams who you feel deserve to be recognised for their commitment, hard work and dedication in delivering excellent services.
-Someone may have gone that extra mile to make sure you or someone you know, received an exceptional service.
+If you are a resident, partner, councillor, staff or user of our services you can nominate individuals or teams who you feel deserve to be recognised for their commitment, hard work and dedication in delivering excellent services.

 As well as those staff that are front-facing there are many others who work behind the scenes in operational and support functions that should also be recognised for their commitment to the borough.

 - Select the relevant values and give examples against the criteria to demonstrate what the individual or team has done in making a difference or providing an outstanding service.